michaelfester/docs/docs/reference/data-sources/big-tables.md

 ## Creating a Big Table

-You can create a new Big Table in just a few steps:

-- From an already existing project, select the plus in the tables menu and choose “big empty table.”
+From an already existing project, select the plus in the tables menu and choose “big empty table.”

 {% figure src="/docs/reference/data-sources/big-tables/adding-a-big-table-to-a-project.png" caption="Adding a Big Table to a project" /%}